 Name of Child:

 Group:

 Staff member(s):

 Name of

 parents/Carers

 Name of Support

 Service

 Member/s

 Identification of Risk

 Describe the

 foreseeable risk (ie

 what specific

 behaviours have

 occurred)

-,

 Is the risk potential or

 actual? (ie has this

 happened before)

 List those who are

 affected by the risk

-anected by the fisk

 Assessment of Risk

 In which situations

 does the risk occur?

+How likely it is that the

 How likely it is that the

 risk will arise? (ie how

 often has it happened

 before)